avilum/secimport/docs/CLI.md

 [debug] adding syscall set_robust_list to allowlist for module general_requirements [debug] adding syscall set_tid_address to allowlist for module general_requirements

-DTRACE SANDBOX:  traced_modules.d
+DTRACE SANDBOX:  sandbox.d
 BPFTRCE SANDBOX:  sandbox.bt

  SANDBOX READY: sandbox.bt

-Now, let's run the sandbox.
+Now, let's run the sandbox!
 - Run the same commands as before, they should run without any problem;.
 - Do something new in the shell; e.g:   >>> __import__("os").system("ps")